fcrawford/covid19_icu/content/instructions.md

 #### Instructions

-This web application ...
+This web application shows predictions of ...

-Click on this and that.

-slide the sliders...